virb30/assessmentor/README.md

 # to specify a test file
 docker-compose exec php php ./vendor/bin/phpunit path/to/FileTest.php

-# alternativelly you can use the Makefile command
+# optional: run tests using the Makefile command

 make test
 # or
 make test /path/to/FileTest.php

+# optional: run tests using shell script

+./run-tests.sh
+# or
+./run-tests.sh /path/to/FileTest.php
 ```